.png)

 |---|---|---|---|

-Florida maintains fixed thresholds for sales tax, but could adjust rules through future legislation.
+Florida maintains fixed thresholds for sales tax, and the Tax Foundation confirms no changes to the economic nexus threshold or marketplace facilitator rules were enacted in the 2025 Florida legislative session.
 The state's marketplace facilitator rules exclude facilitated sales from individual seller threshold calculations, simplifying compliance for platform-based businesses.

 Florida sales tax nexus requirements

 Florida establishes sales tax nexus through two primary methods: economic activity thresholds and physical presence triggers.
-Once either threshold is crossed, businesses must register and begin collecting Florida sales tax immediately.
+Once either threshold is crossed, businesses must register and begin collecting Florida sales tax.

 Economic nexus thresholds

 If you meet the Florida economic nexus threshold, your obligation to collect Florida sales tax begins on January 1 following the year your business exceeds the threshold.
-Florida doesn't use transaction count requirements, so that a single large contract can establish nexus just as easily as many small sales.
+A single large contract can establish nexus just as easily as many small sales, as confirmed by Freeman Law's analysis of SB 50 at enactment.

 Physical presence nexus